GLD vs SLV: Which ETF Is Better in 2026?

 +

-GLD tracks LBMA Gold Price (physical gold) (0.40% expense ratio); SLV tracks LBMA Silver Price (physical silver) (0.50%).
-They track different indexes, so they give you different exposure.
+GLD tracks LBMA Gold Price (physical gold) (0.40%); SLV tracks LBMA Silver Price (physical silver) (0.50%).
+They give you genuinely different exposure, so the choice is how much of each to hold, not which is better.

 Is GLD or SLV cheaper?